 WHEN EMPLOYEES GO ROGUE

-A refresher on vicarious liability for fraud
+Written by Malcolm Cameron, Partner and

-Written by Malcolm Cameron, Partner and Jon Tyne, Senior Associate based in Sydney mployee fraud is an unavoidable fact of life, affecting the smallest of small enterprises to multinationals.
+mployee fraud is an unavoidable fact of life, - affecting the smallest of small enterprises to multinationals.
 Companies routinely purchase fidelity cover to protect themselves from direct theft of money or goods.
-But there is another risk, which might not be so obvious-the risk that a rogue employee will defraud a third party who then seeks to recover from the employer (or its insurer).
+But there is another risk, which might not be so obvious the risk that a roque employee will defraud a third party who then seeks to recover from the employer (or its insurer).